 Nemo’s introduction to the wonders of the deep consists mainly of lengthy underwater shots of a shallow reef.
 Audiences a hundred years ago surely admired the coral, underwater plants and little fish.
-Seen today, those shots lack novelty and feel interminable — one needs to put one’s mind in a 1916 frame of mind — or remember Jules Verne’s endless paragraphs describing what one sees out the windows of his submarine.
+Seen today, those shots lack novelty and feel interminable.
+One needs to put one’s mind in a 1916 frame of mind, or to remember Jules Verne’s endless paragraphs describing what one sees out the windows of his submarine.

 Threatening women with sexual advances seems to be the scenarist’s only story idea.
 Not only is there an ‘outrage’ in the past, a mutinous rogue among Lt.
 Bond’s men attacks the ‘Child of Nature.’
 He then conspires with some of Charles Denver’s sailors to seize the pleasure yacht.
 A great deal of ‘running around the island’ takes place while the initial captives Aronnax & company sit out the action on the sub.
 At the finale, the movie continues for another reel while Nemo relates his India backstory — which feels like another movie entirely.

 None of the characters makes a big impression.
 Both the ‘child of nature’ and Nemo wear brown-face makeup.
 In the flashbacks, Prince Daaker looks appropriately regal.
-Despite Nemo’s commanding gestures, his standard costume makes him look like a skinny Santa Claus, wearing a hippie headband worthy of Dennis Hopper.
+Despite his commanding gestures, Nemo’s costume makes him look like a skinny Santa Claus, wearing a hippie headband worthy of Dennis Hopper.

 Although not particularly distinguished as an ‘imaginative photoplay’ Paton’s 20,000 Leagues can boast one indelible image.
 The sight of the Nautilus afloat, its crew standing at the ready captures much of the tone of the original book.
 All that is lacking is a sense of grandeur.
 When the Nautilus cruises past the Abraham Lincoln the shots remind us of the ‘shark-bys’ in Jaws.
 In underwater shots, I have to say that the Williamsons’ mighty submersible lacks the awesome quality of future subs created by Harper Goff, Herman A. Blumenthal and Takeo Kita.